 What Does “Tight End” Mean?

-The term “tight end” might sound a bit strange if you’re new to football.
+The term “tight end” can sound a bit strange if you’re new to football.
 But don’t worry, we’ve got you covered.
 The name comes from the player’s position on the offensive line.
-Unlike wide receivers who line up “wide” or far from the offensive line, tight ends line up right next to (or “tight” to) the offensive tackles.
-And since they’re typically on the end of the line, voila – we get “tight end.”
+Unlike wide receivers who line up “wide,” or far from the offensive line, tight ends line up right next to (or “tight” to) the offensive tackles.
+And since they’re typically on the end of the line, voila—we get “tight end.”

 Where Does a Tight End Line Up?

-Tight ends are football’s ultimate chameleons.
+Tight ends are the most versatile players in football.
 They can line up in various spots depending on the play call:

 - On the line of scrimmage next to an offensive tackle